alipouw13/appurviewdemo/2-purview_datamap.md

    - Value: Enhanced auditability simplifies root cause analysis for discrepancies and accelerates response times during audits or investigations.
 5. **Accelerated Data Access and Insights** - automated data classification and tagging enable data stewards and analysts to quickly identify and access the most relevant data for use cases like fraud detection, credit scoring, and portfolio analysis.
     - Value: **Reduces the time spent searching for data** and **accelerates time-to-insight**, **improving operational efficiency**.
-6. **Supports Data Democratization and Collaboration** - the Data Map fosters secure data sharing and collaboration across departments and teams while maintaining control over sensitive data in the colleciton architecture.
+6. **Supports Data Democratization and Collaboration** - the Data Map fosters secure data sharing and collaboration across departments and teams while maintaining control over sensitive data in the collection architecture.
     - Value: **Promotes innovation and cross-functional projects** while maintaining strong data governance.

 # Permissions